1/72 scale Hasegawa kit of the F-102 Delta Dagger of the USAF in Europe

 the Dutch flag) but also sometimes a green horizontal fin band was seen

 with red-with-blue striping on the airbrakes and fuselage.
-I opted for
+The serial on the

 tail is in a grey panel, unfortunately the decal has a white panel.
 Not